Look at this face – who wouldn’t want a duck???

 Pro: They are SO fun to watch!
 Chickens are nice and relaxing to watch as they peck around the yard or flap in their dirt baths, but ducks are downright amusing!
 Watching them swim and dive in even a small kiddie pool is hilarious.
 There is something just so endearing and pure about how happy they get when you fill the pool with fresh water.
 Watching them interact with each other is also fun, they are very expressive with their body language and love to “talk” to each other.
 Turn on your garden sprinkler or show them a puddle and you’d think they won the lottery.

 Pro: Tons of eggs!
-The average duck will out lay the average hen.
+The average duck will out lay the average hen over the course of her life.
 Most breeds of ducks raised for eggs average 200-250 eggs per year.
-That is pretty similar to an egg production breed chicken.
+That is pretty similar to a laying chicken.
 But chickens will only lay at those levels for two, maybe three years before their productivity takes a sharp decline.
-Ducks remain very productive even into old age – 6, 7, even 8 or 9 years old.
+Ducks remain productive even into old age – 6, 7, even 8 or 9 years old.
 Ducks are also more productive layers during the short winter days, while many chickens take the winter off.
 Plus duck eggs are awesome for making baked goods light & fluffy!
+Click here to read my post on duck eggs

 Pro: They won’t tear up your garden.
 Chickens are constantly scratching and digging.
 They don’t care if it’s your lawn, your prized roses, your tomato seedlings….if they are awake they are scratching stuff up.
 Ducks are not nearly as destructive.
 They might nibble on your lettuce, but for the most part they don’t destroy things or make a mess of the garden.
 And they are every bit as good at catching bugs and pests!
 Now all bets are off if there is puddle in the garden – a muddy mess is pretty much guaranteed to happen in that case.